GK3382/TEMP-ZAP2GCP-BQ-TRAINING/Bigquery Introduction.md

 - Remove or archive obsolete tables — if a table is outdated, archive to Cloud Storage (if needed) and delete from BigQuery.
 - Use labels for discoverability (e.g., `team=marketing`, `retention=90d`).
 - If you notice slow queries, add a partition/cluster recommendation request to your analytics team or apply BigQuery’s recommender in console.

-> **Note:** BigQuery is managed — you do not need to vacuum or compact tables like in some other systems.
-Partition and table expirations are safe ways to clean up old data.

 ---